 Exploring Hippie Shower Falls

 Certainly Hippie Shower Falls in not the largest or most powerful waterfall you’ll ever encounter.

 The small, unnamed stream on which it lies rarely carries a lot of water, and the falls typically flow about as well as your shower at home, and sometimes not even that well!

-Nevertheless, this is a picturesque little waterfall, and quite colorful when decked out in October’s foliage.
+And when autumn rolls around, this is a picturesque little waterfall, decked out in October’s colorful fall foliage.